This page of the site provides information on how to apply for the Medical Training Initiative (MTI) scheme.

 - Head of department form.
 This form should be downloaded and given to your Head of Department to complete.
 They must then submit the form to us directly (not passing the form back to you) to MTI@rcog.org.uk within the deadline.
 If you do not have a direct Head of Department, please ask the most senior supervisor in O&G to complete this form.
 Please note that the HoD must not be one of your two professional referees.
 Download the HoD form (PDF, 219 kb).

-- Scanned copy of your valid IELTS certificate (this must be valid until the end of December 2016).
+- Scanned copy of your valid IELTS certificate.

 - Scanned copy of the letter from the RCOG Examination Department confirming assessment of training for the Part 2 MRCOG.